To gain expertise in key aspects of planning theory, policy and practice.

 - This qualification can be upgraded to the MSc in Planning and Development which is professionally accredited by the Royal Town Planning Institute (RTPI) and Royal Institution of Chartered Surveyors (RICS).

-- Dependent on module selections, the Postgraduate Certificate incorporates a week-long study visit to a venue outside Northern Ireland during the Semester 2, and work shadow experience in Northern Ireland on the planning appeals process after the end of Semester 2 examinations.
+- Dependent on module selections, the Postgraduate Certificate incorporates a week-long study visit to a venue outside Northern Ireland and work shadow experience in Northern Ireland on the planning appeals process in semester 2.
 Additionally a two-day planning practice study visit will be made to a venue in Great Britain or Ireland in semester two.
 Students are expected to contribute to the costs of these study visits.

 The programme provides opportunities to strengthen competencies in key skills such as numeracy, literacy, ICT, problem solving, team work and aspects of urban design; it develops awareness of the ethical responsibilities of those involved in Planning and Development and enhances the ability to undertake a substantial piece of specialist independent research.